top of page

 Whilst this is not strictly about how to prepare, it is important to recognise all that we have achieved with those preparatory tasks.

 Taking a moment to reflect allows a moment for us to ask ourselves, “What have we done today?”.
-This simple question encourages us to acknowledge those day to day or weekly tasks we do without even thinking about.
-They can be time and energy-consuming so acknowledging them is important for your motivation and sense of job satisfaction.
+This simple question encourages us to acknowledge those day-to-day or weekly tasks we do without even thinking about them.
+They can be time and energy-consuming so acknowledging them is important for our motivation and sense of job satisfaction.

 There are so many little things we can do to prepare ourselves for any preparation task.

-• Reframing our mindset so we think positively about the things we want to do or achieve that day.
+• Think about how we can shift our perspectives so we think positively about the things we want to do or achieve that day

 Want more content like this?